clocasto/PathWizard/readme.md

 A lightweight wrapper around `require` which finds node modules and files based on the shortest unique path.

 PathWizard makes requiring modules and relative/absolute path finding simpler.
-A user can return a path to or require a file, `'server/db/index.js'`, from just the shortest unique path of (`'index'`).
-If there were another `index.js` file in the project folder, `'client/index.js'`, an error would be thrown because `'index'` was not a unique path.
-Instead, the user might specify `'db'` to PathWizard, *from anywhere in the project folder*, to access the file's path or export.

-Upon the first invocation of one of its searching methods (`abs`, `absDir`, `rel`, `relDir`, and `req`), PathWizard will traverse the specified project root folder (`process.cwd` by default) and maintain a cache of all discovered directories.
+Instead of

 ***Note***: This module will **not** cache itself in node's `require.cache`.
 This is to enable dynamic updating of `module.parent.filename`, which the `req` method relies upon to find the invoking ('[from](https://nodejs.org/api/path.html#path_path_relative_from_to)') filepath.